lucabriguglia/OpenCQRS/docs/Command-Sequence.md

 # Command Sequence

-With Kledex is possible to create a squence of commands that will be executed in the specified order.
+With OpenCQRS is possible to create a squence of commands that will be executed in the specified order.

 First, create the commands that need to be part of the sequence: